Columbia Pike from the Arlington/Fairfax County line to Four Mile Run (aka, the west end)

 - Left turn restrictions may be required - Do not drive through a work zone.

-- Washington Gas will stage equipment and materials at several locations along Columbia Pike.
+- Equipment and materials will be staged at several locations along Columbia Pike.
 Access to adjacent properties will remain open, but there may be turn restrictions into and out of the properties.

 About the Project